Dr. Joseph Goebbels: Hitler's Minister of Propaganda

 Occupation(s): Tutor; Journalist; Propagandist for the Nazi Party; Politician; German Chancellor (30 April 1945 – 1 May 1945)

 Fact #1: Paul Joseph Goebbels was born to Fritze and Katharina Goebbels on 29 October 1897.
-Goebbels was born into a modest household, with his father working as a factory clerk, and mother a stay-at-home mom.
-Goebbels was one of six children, and suffered from poor health as a child.
+Goebbels was born into a modest household, with his father working as a factory clerk, while his mother remained a stay-at-home mom.
+Goebbels was one of six children, and suffered from extremely poor health as a child.
 Of his known conditions, Joseph Goebbels was known to have suffered from an inflammation of the lungs, as well as a deformed right foot that caused him to walk with a severe limp.
 Later, during World War One, Goebbels was rejected for military service due to this condition.
 Ironically, Goebbels became one of the Nazi Party’s top leaders; a party known for its desire to wipe out all deformities in their quest for a perfect German race.
 Goebbels attempted on numerous occasions to correct his right foot through surgeries, the implementation of a metal brace, as well as a specially made shoe.
-However, throughout his life, Goebbels continued to maintain a limp.
+Despite treatment, however, Goebbels continued to maintain a limp for the remainder of his life.

 Fact #2: Goebbels was born into a devout Roman Catholic family.
 Before attending university, his parents even hoped that young Joseph would become a Catholic priest, due to his exceptional intellect.
 After a short time in college, however, Goebbels began to distance himself from the church and religion, altogether.
 After accepting a scholarship from the Alberts Magnus Society, Goebbels instead studied literature and history at a variety of universities.
 In 1922, Goebbels graduated from the University of Heidelberg with his doctorate in German philosophy, and pursued a career in writing.
 Shortly after finishing college, Goebbels completed an expressionist novel entitled: Michael: ein Deutsches Schicksal in Tagebuchblattern.